Joey Faye: Broadway

 The Republic Theatre was the site of Faye's New York stage debut at age 21.
 During World War II, he entertained Allied military personnel in Africa and Europe as part of a troupe headed by Marlene Dietrich.
 He was known for having the "fastest sneeze in the West".

 Faye played second banana to Phil Silvers in two Broadway shows, High Button Shoes and Top Banana.
 He also appeared in the 1954 film.
 In a Broadway career that stretched between the late 1930s and the early 1990s, he appeared in 17 shows altogether, including Room Service (his Broadway debut) and The Tender Trap.
 He also appeared in the 1955 movie adaptation, the 1965 revival of Guys and Dolls, and Neil Simon's musical Little Me.
 Faye was the green grapes in Fruit of the Loom underwear commercials throughout the 1980s.

+Television

 He appeared as a guest in many TV shows from 1949 through 1984.
-He co-starred with another former burlesque comedian, Mickey Deems, in a series of 15-minute comedies produced for television.
-Mack & Myer for Hire (1963) had Mack (Deems) and Myer (Faye), traveling by motorcycle with sidecar, and hiring themselves out as general help.
+In 1949 he was the resident comedian on NBC's variety show, Broadway Spotlight.
+In early 1950 he took over as host of the CBS variety show 54th Street Revue.
+Later in 1950 he headlined a short-lived CBS variety show, Joey Faye's Frolics, which lasted only two weeks.
+In 1951 he was a participating actor in an equally short-lived CBS quiz show, Guess Again, which also lasted just two weeks.
+He had better success co-starring with another former burlesque comedian, Mickey Deems, in a series of low-budget 15-minute comedies produced for television.
+This syndicated series, Mack & Myer for Hire (1963), had Mack (Deems) and Myer (Faye), traveling by motorcycle with sidecar, and hiring themselves out as general help.
 They would attempt various assignments (carpentry, plumbing, bricklaying, etc.) earnestly but clumsily.

-In the 1980s Joey Faye worked with Benny Hill in a series of sketches produced for home video.
+In the 1980s, Joey Faye worked with Benny Hill in a series of sketches produced for home video.